-When I think about awesome home-made Halloween costumes I always think of my friend Rhonda.
-Rhonda is the queen of how to make your own family costumes.
-Here’s her post I hope you will love!
+When I think about awesome homemade Halloween costumes, I always think of my friend Rhonda.
+Rhonda is the queen of how to make your family costumes.
+Here’s her post that I hope you will love!

-Store bought costumes can be so cute, but I have to admit that I love to create clever, inexpensive family Halloween costumes for our family of 5.
-Thankfully, my husband is a such a good sport because with 3 daughters our past costumes haven’t always been ‘manly’.
-We love discussing ideas and voting on our costumes each year, but I do get the final say since I am the one who does the shopping, sewing, crafting, etc!
+Store-bought costumes can be so cute, but I have to admit that I love to create clever, inexpensive family Halloween costumes for our family of 5.
+Thankfully, my husband is such a good sport because with three daughters our past costumes haven’t always been ‘manly.’
+We love discussing ideas and voting on our costumes each year, but I do get the final say since I am the one who does the shopping, sewing, crafting, etc.!

 Here’s what you need:

 *Overalls-found at the thrift store for $3-$5 each (yay!!)